About PM Press

 Derrick Kikuchi still had baby teeth when he started his nearly two-decade career with Hewlett-Packard before launching an award-winning multimedia education company which thrived through the dot-com bubble.
 Before the bubble burst, he began to combine his passion for education with his desire to create a more peaceful and just world through his work as a Presbyterian elder; as a board member of the Council of Churches; as an editor for Open Hands, an ecumenical LGBT quarterly; and through peacemaking and solidarity work in El Salvador, Mexico, and Afghanistan.
 Derrick co-founded Reach And Teach.

 These days, Lauren Cooper has pared down her full-time responsibilities at Teaching for Change, now focused on coordinating the Zinn Education Project.
 In her “spare” time, she is catching up on reading; designing PM Press marketing materials; and bringing the noise as a Tabling Tornado to book fairs, lit fests, radical event spaces, punk gigs, and motorcycle rallies.
-With a beam in her eye and a firm grip on the throttle, she's proud to ride a 2000 Triumph Thunderbird Sport.
+With a beam in her eye and a firm grip on the throttle, she's proud to ride a gold Triumph Bonneville.